dartmouth-cs98/Quantum-Tetris/README.md

 *Please answer the following two reflection questions for this workshop on Flask:*

 * [ ] What parallels did you see between the code that you assembled in Flask and the code that you have been writing for this course thusfar with React and other libraries?
 * [ ] What are the advantages and disadvantagese to using Flask over other server frameworks?
-Did you enjoy being able to write more of the backend in Python?
-How could this open other possibilties for you in the backend?

 ## Resources